 As kids learn to walk, climb, run, leap, and play, they may fall.
 Experts opine that it is absolutely normal helping them in growth and development.
-Now, what if when the falls end up in head injuries in children.
+Now, what if when falls end up in head injuries in children?
 Every head injury may not be serious, but it’s not something to be also overlooked.
 Head injuries in children may even result in disability and death.

 Most parents feel that the safest place for their children is their home.
 But studies report contradictory data.
-Fifty seven percent of injuries in kids happen at home, with just 6 percent at school.
+Fifty-seven percent of injuries in kids happen at home, with just 6 percent at school.
 Any place where the child is active and playing is prone to injuries.

 What is a Head Injury?

 Any damage to the scalp, skull, brain, or other tissues and blood vessels in the head is considered head injury in children.
 It could range from a mild cut to a severe contusion or concussion.
-Studies indicate that developing brains are vulnerable to injuries than adult brains.
+Studies indicate that developing brains are more vulnerable to injuries than adult brains.

-CDC reports that, in 2016, 7.0 percent of children aged 3 to 17 have experienced a severe head injury at some point in their lives.
+CDC reports that, in 2016, 7.0 percent of children aged 3 to 17 experienced a severe head injury at some point in their lives.
 The study also indicates that boys (8.3%) were more likely to have a significant head injury than girls (5.6%).